danilocgsilva/3dgarden/README.md

 The first chalenge to deal is to randonly set a direction on the 3d space where objects will be pointed.
 Let's say, a vector.
 After the vector defined, so them we can define a speed.

 The first idea is to use some sort of calculation involving trigonometry.
+One result is the `tri_party.py`.
+Fail to create the first objective, but did created an interesting effect.
+For this script, you can play with values from `ra1` and `ra2` (radius1 and radius2, representing angles in two axis).
+Also can play with the range parameter, but caution here!
+A much large number in range may freeze your Blender, with will took a long time to create such dense number of tiny cubes.